firebase/firebaseui-web-react/README.md

 const uiConfig = {
   // Popup signin flow rather than redirect flow.
   signInFlow: 'popup',
   // Redirect to /signedIn after sign in is successful.
-Alternatively you can use provide a callbacks.signInSuccess function.
+Alternatively you can provide a callbacks.signInSuccess function.
   signInSuccessUrl: '/signedIn',
   // We will display Google and Facebook as auth providers.
   signInOptions: [